Department of Parking

-This chart displays the ten reasons vehicles were towed over the past eleven years.
-Half of all tows performed were due to illegal vehicles.
+This chart displays the ten reasons vehicles were towed over the past twelve years.
+Nearly half of all tows performed were due to illegal vehicles.
 Illegal vehicles are those which have no inspection, an expired inspection, no registration, an expired registration, no insurance, and/or were driven by an unlicensed operator.

 Parking Summonses Issued by Month (2008 - Present)

 The following time series indexes the number of parking summonses issued by the Division of Parking Enforcement, the Buffalo Police Department, and other agencies permitted to write summonses on behalf of the City of Buffalo.
 As you can see, the number of parking summonses issued fluctuates throughout the year, but typically falls between 12,000 and 18,000 summonses per month.

 Parking Summonses Issued By Census Tract and Council District

 The following density maps illustrate the distribution of parking infractions across census tracts and police districts in Buffalo.
 Adjust the search parameter in the drop-filter menu to view your density plot with specific violation descriptions such as parking on the sidewalk, blocking a driveway, or lacking an inspection sticker.